 In June 2018, the FASB issued Accounting Standards Update 2018-07, Improvements to Nonemployee Share-Based Payment Accounting (ASU 2018-07), that expands the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
 The guidance is effective for fiscal years beginning after December 15, 2018, including interim reporting periods within that fiscal year.
-We do not expect the adoption of ASU 2018-07 to have a material impact on our financial statements.
+We adopted ASU 2018-07 effective January 1, 2019; such adoption had no material impact on our financial statements.